mikenakis/Bathyscaphe/README.md

 ### <a name="usage-asserting-immutability">&ZeroWidthSpace;</a>Asserting immutability

+- #### <a name="usage-asserting-immutability-method">&ZeroWidthSpace;</a>The `objectMustBeImmutableAssertion()` method

   The main thing you are likely to do with Bathyscaphe is this:

       assert Bathyscaphe.objectMustBeImmutableAssertion( myObject );

   If `myObject` is immutable, this will succeed; otherwise, an `ObjectMustBeImmutableException` will be thrown.

   Note that the assertion statement itself will never fail, because `objectMustBeImmutableAssertion()` never returns `false`; It either returns `true`, or it throws `ObjectMustBeImmutableException`.
 The benefit of using the `assert` keyword is that the method will not be invoked unless assertions are enabled, which is how Bathyscaphe can boast zero performance overhead on production.

 ### <a name="usage-adding-pre-assessments">&ZeroWidthSpace;</a>Adding pre-assessments

-Another thing you are likely to do with Bathyscaphe is this:
+- #### <a name="usage-adding-pre-assessments-method">&ZeroWidthSpace;</a>The `addImmutablePreassessment()` method

+  Suppose that we have a class which is _effectively immutable_, meaning that it behaves immutably, but under the hood it is strictly speaking mutable, either because it is making use of lazy initialization, or simply because it contains an array.
+(Arrays in Java are mutable by nature.)
+If Bathyscaphe was to assess the immutability of this class, it would find it to be mutable; however, we know that the class behaves immutably, so we want to instruct Bathyscaphe to skip assessment and consider it as immutable.
+This is accomplished by adding what is known as a This "pre-assessment" or an "assessment override", as follows:

       Bathyscaphe.addImmutablePreassessment( EffectivelyImmutableClass.class );

-In this example, we have a class which is _effectively immutable_, meaning that it behaves immutably, but under the hood it is strictly speaking mutable, either because it is making use of lazy initialization, or simply because it contains an array.
-(Arrays in Java are mutable by nature.)
-So, since we know that the class behaves immutably, we are instructing Bathyscaphe to consider the class as immutable, even though the class would have been classified as mutable if it was to be assessed by Bathyscaphe.
-This is called a "pre-assessment" or an "assessment override".
-One famous effectively immutable class is `java.lang.String`, containing an array of characters and a lazily initialized hash-code field.
+  One famous effectively immutable class is `java.lang.String`, which contains both an array of characters and a lazily initialized hash-code field.
 Bathyscaphe has a built-in pre-assessment for `java.lang.String` and a few other well-known effectively immutable classes of the JDK.

 Pre-assessment should be used only on classes whose source code we have no control over, such as classes found in the JDK or in third-party libraries.
 For classes that we write and can thus modify, see next section.

-### <a name="usage-annotating-your-fields">&ZeroWidthSpace;</a>Annotating your fields
+### <a name="usage-annotating-fields">&ZeroWidthSpace;</a>Annotating fields

-If you write an effectively immutable class, you should use the annotations found in the `bathyscaphe-claims` module to annotate the effectively immutable fields, thus allowing Bathyscaphe to assess the immutability of the remaining fields and issue an assessment for your class as a whole.
+If you write an effectively immutable class, you should use the annotations found in the `bathyscaphe-claims` module to annotate each effectively immutable field of that class, thus allowing Bathyscaphe to assess the immutability of the remaining fields and issue an assessment for your class as a whole.

-The `@Invariable` annotation can be used as follows:
+- #### <a name="usage-annotating-fields-invariable">&ZeroWidthSpace;</a>The `@Invariable` annotation

+  Suppose that we have a non-final field in an otherwise immutable class.
+The presence of such a field would normally cause Bathyscaphe to assess the declaring class as mutable; however, we know that this particular field will behave as if it was immutable, so we would like to tell Bathyscaphe to refrain from assessing that field, and consider it as immutable.
+This is accomplished as follows:

       @Invariable private int myLazilyInitializedHashCode;

+  Thus, if the class meets all other requirements for immutability, Bathyscaphe will assess the class as immutable.

+- #### <a name="usage-annotating-fields-invariable-array">&ZeroWidthSpace;</a>The `@InvariableArray` annotation

-In this example, we have a non-final field in an otherwise immutable class.
-The presence of this field would normally cause Bathyscaphe to assess the declaring class as mutable; however, with the `@Invariable` annotation we are promising that this particular field will behave as if it was immutable.
-Therefore, if the class meets all other requirements for immutability, then Bathyscaphe will assess the class as immutable.
+  Suppose that we have a field which is final, but it is of array type.
+Arrays are by definition mutable in Java, so the presence of this field would normally cause Bathyscaphe to assess the declaring class as mutable; however, we know that this particular field will behave as if it was immutable, so we would like to tell Bathyscaphe to refrain from assessing that field, and consider it as immutable.
+This is accomplished as follows:

-Similarly, the `@InvariableArray` annotation can be used as follows:

       @InvariableArray private final byte[] mySha256Hash;

-In this example, we have a field which is final, but it is of array type.
-Arrays are by definition mutable in Java, so the presence of this field would normally cause Bathyscaphe to assess the declaring class as mutable; however, with the `@InvariableArray` annotation we are promising that this particular array will behave as if it was immutable.
-Therefore, if the class meets all other requirements for immutability, Bathyscaphe will assess it as immutable.
+  Thus, if the class meets all other requirements for immutability, Bathyscaphe will assess the class as immutable.

 Note that `@Invariable` and `@InvariableArray` can be combined.